 Copper Uses, Resources, Supply, Demand and Production Information

-Republished from a USGS Fact Sheet from June, 2009
+Republished from USGS Fact Sheets released in June, 2009

 Copper - A Metal Used Through The Ages

 Copper was one of the first metals ever extracted and used by humans, and it has made vital contributions to sustaining and improving society since the dawn of civilization.
 Copper was first used in coins and ornaments starting about 8000 B.C., and at about 5500 B.C., copper tools helped civilization emerge from the Stone Age.
 The discovery that copper alloyed with tin produces bronze marked the beginning of the Bronze Age at about 3000 B.C.

 Copper is easily stretched, molded, and shaped; is resistant to corrosion; and conducts heat and electricity efficiently.
 As a result, copper was important to early humans and continues to be a material of choice for a variety of domestic, industrial, and high-technology applications today.